Hayjcle/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: What would you do if you wasn’t afraid?
+subtitle: What would you do if you weren’t afraid?
 ---

 My name is Inu HaYiCle.
 I have the following qualities: